 In the case of same-sex couples the notion of father and mother can be replaced by parent 1 and parent 2 (ignore then the error on the sex in the error lists).
 Nevertheless the children in these couples we must be treated the same way than in heterosexual couples and therefore the law plays a major role to determine if a partner can be considered as parent.
 RB240: Spouse/partner ID

-Unit: all current household members (of any age) Mode of collection: household respondent or register
+BASIC DATA (Demographic data) Cross-sectional and longitudinal Reference period: current Unit: all current household members (of any age) Mode of collection: household respondent or register

+Values

-Personal Id of spouse/partner
+Person nal Id of spouse/partner

-- 1 filled

-- -1 missing
+Flags (cr oss-sectional)

-- -2 not applicable (spouse/partner is not a household member)
+1 -1 -2 filled missing not applicable (spouse/partner is not a household member)

-- 1 filled

-- -1 missing
+Flags (los ngitudinal)

-- -2 not applicable (spouse/partner is not a household member) or (RB110 not = 1, 2, 3 or 4)
+1 -1 -2 filled missing not applicable (spouse/partner is not a household member) or (RB110 not = 1, 2, 3 or 4)